hyperspace/hyperspace/README.md

 ### Roadmap v0.8

 - [x] Open apps and files
-- [x] Position apps in the OSX desktop
+- [x] Position apps in the macOS desktop
 - [x] Verify if the number of display exist
-- [x] Verify if the number of OSX spaces exist
+- [x] Verify if the number of macOS spaces exist
-- [x] Generate JSON config from current OSX state
+- [x] Generate JSON config from current macOS state
 - [x] Close all apps
 - [x] Discover app open files
 - [x] Get the open files path